wandb/docs/docs/guides/launch/launch_terminology.md

 - [AWS SageMaker](#TBD)
 - [GCP Vertex](#TBD)

+Each target resource accepts a different set of configuration parameters.
+So-called "resource configurations" take on default values defined by each Launch queue, but can be overridden independently by each job.
+See the documentation for each target resource for more details.

 #### Launch agent
 Launch agents are lightweight, persistent programs that periodically check Launch queues for jobs to execute.
 When a Launch agent receives a job, it first creates or pulls the image from the job definition then runs it on the target resource.